swiftlang/swift-evolution/proposals/0244-opaque-result-types.md

 let vf1 = f1() // type of vf1 is the opaque result type of f1()
 ```

-However, the type inference used to satisfy associated type requirements can deduce an opaque result type as the associated type of the protocol:
+However, type inference can deduce an opaque result type as the associated type of the protocol:

 ```swift
 protocol GameObject {